 A direct listing, or direct public offering (DPO), means a company is not going to sell new shares.
 It only gives its shareholders the opportunity to sell existing shares by floating them on the public market.

 There are practical reasons for companies to go public through a DPO.
 The first is to preserve the share price.
 They don't want to risk shares being diluted if more are created.
 Another is to save money by not having to pay underwriters or other intermediaries for their services.

 Direct listings also don't have lockup periods.
 Insiders can sell shares from day one.

-Palantir went with a direct listing instead of a drawn-out IPO process this year.
+Warby Parker went with a direct listing instead of a drawn-out IPO process late in 2021.